“Mom…I can’t find it”…”don’t look…clean” she shouted from the kitchen.

 - I know for me…it’s been a definite wake up call.

-I already…even though she’s not back yet could write a book on the lessons I’ve learned because of her lifestyle.
-They’re threaded though these blog posts.
+I already…even though she’s not back yet could write a book on the lessons I’ve learned.

 While each healing process looks different for everyone here are some ideas to help you possibly along the way.